chandlerc/blog/content/slides/2026-memory-safety-deep-2/45_migration.md

 {{% note %}}

-- We can update the calling code as an independent step.
+- *Click* We can update the calling code as an independent step.
-- There are two safety errors in ``Finals``.
+- *Click* There are two safety errors in ``Finals``.
-- The first one looks like a use after free error, caused by the invalidation effect on the `EliminationRound` method,
+- *Click* The first one looks like a use after free error, caused by the invalidation effect on the `EliminationRound` method,
-- and the use of a reference into the `Tournament` object afterwards.
+- *Click* and the use of a reference into the `Tournament` object afterwards.

 {{% /note %}}